PaulienLem/code-clin2026/README.md

 which was submitted for the journal
 [Computational Linguistics in the Netherlands (CLIN)](https://www.clinjournal.org).
-Due to copyright reasons, the full dataset cannot be deployed here, but a small subset of the [Database of Byzantine Book Epigrams](https://www.dbbe.ugent.be) has been included to allow running the DBBE sections of both  `orthographic_similarity.ipynb` and `semantic_similarity.ipynb`.
+Due to copyright reasons, the full dataset cannot be deployed here, but a small subset of the [Database of Byzantine Book Epigrams](https://www.dbbe.ugent.be) has been included to allow running the notebooks provided in `ssemantic_clustering` and `surface_level_clustering`.
 Replacing this file with a different csv following the same structure, should allow running both scripts against other data.

 -------
  ## Running the scripts